nuex001/ZenonSwapProtocol/docs/Layout.md

 # ./contracts

-* CrocSwapDex.sol - The top level smart contract for the entire decentralized exchange protocol.
+* ZenonSwapDex.sol - The top level smart contract for the entire decentralized exchange protocol.
 One contract instances manages every pair and the protocol and serves as a single point of entry for end-users.
-* CrocEvents.sol - Defines top-level Ethereum log events inside the protocol
+* ZenonEvents.sol - Defines top-level Ethereum log events inside the protocol

 # ./contracts/governance

-* CrocPolicy.sol - Middle-layer contract sitting between top-level governance and the underlying CrocSwapDex mechanism contract.
-Allows for either straight pass through of governance resolutions or for rules governing what external policy oracles can invoke on the underlying CrocSwapDex contract.
+* ZenonPolicy.sol - Middle-layer contract sitting between top-level governance and the underlying ZenonSwapDex mechanism contract.
+Allows for either straight pass through of governance resolutions or for rules governing what external policy oracles can invoke on the underlying ZenonSwapDex contract.

 # ./contracts/libraries